36 Jokes in French With Audio and Translation

 A great example of the potential humor in French pronunciation, this joke only really works when told in its native form, and out loud.
 Spoken in French, the letters A and G sound like the word âgé, which translates as “aged.”
 In that sense, the letters A and G have to be the oldest in the French alphabet!

 6. Toto et le temps qui passe

-La maîtresse demande à Toto : “Quel est le futur de ‘je bâille’ ?”
+La maîtresse demande à Toto : “Quel est le futur de ‘je bâille ?”

 “Je dors !”

-(The teacher asks Toto: What is the future of “I yawn”?
+The teacher asks Toto: What is the future of “I yawn”?

-The naughty schoolboy is a great character to rely on when you want to say something a little cheeky, but don’t want to get yourself in a sticky situation.
+As in the other examples, Toto’s response can’t really be considered dishonest as it does tell the truth, albeit in a somewhat clunky way.
 In the joke, Toto shows how the meaning of “the future” can be misconstrued and, when understood as a literal progression in time, can cause no end of confusion.